End To The Suffering

 “I hope to do more than scratch the surface of PTSD.
 The impact goes deeper than an anxiety disorder.
 Those who protect our country pay a price their entire lives.
 PTSD leads to broken families, addiction, and homelessness.
 Through music, I am determined to inspire others by lending my support and understanding.
 I believe this video will open eyes and hearts.” - Ryan Tree, Musician & Activist

-Produced and directed by Shanice Malakai of Malakai Creative, End To The Suffering tells the harrowing narrative of a single father and Veteran with PTSD who is struggling to raise his son.
+End To The Suffering tells the harrowing narrative of a single father and Veteran with PTSD who is struggling to raise his son.
 Not only did the creative process involve a true story of a Veteran with PTSD, but Veterans contributed on set with the crew and they are featured in the film.
 End To The Suffering sends a special message since it comes straight from those who are affected by PTSD.

 End To The Suffering was an immersive production that carefully integrated the pain, suffering and passionate journey of people we interact with every day.
 Ryan’s song is written well, capturing this journey through compelling lyrics and a powerful voice.
 The song was engineered by Grammy Award winning producer, Jeremy Parker, who helped to shape the hard rock sound.